nahira-ms/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-proxy-internet.md

 > [!TIP]
 > For organizations that use forward proxies as a gateway to the Internet, you can use network protection to [investigate connection events that occur behind forward proxies](investigate-behind-proxy.md).

-The WinHTTP configuration setting is independent of the Windows Internet (WinINet) browsing proxy settings (see, [WinINet vs. WinHTTP](/windows/win32/wininet/wininet-vs-winhttp)).
+The WinHTTP configuration setting is independent of the Windows Internet (WinINet) browsing proxy settings at Internet Options (see, [WinINet vs. WinHTTP](/windows/win32/wininet/wininet-vs-winhttp)).
 It can only discover a proxy server by using the following discovery methods:

 - Autodiscovery methods: